Jack Suwinski Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins' 3.89 team ERA ranks eighth among all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA among all league pitching staffs (3.91).

-- Twins pitchers combine to rank 15th in baseball in home runs surrendered (144 total, 1.2 per game).
+- Twins pitchers combine to rank 15th in baseball in home runs given up (145 total, 1.2 per game).

+- The Twins will send Keuchel (0-1) to the mound to make his third start of the season.

+- In his most recent time out on Friday, Aug.
+11, the left-hander tossed 1 2/3 innings against the Philadelphia Phillies, giving up six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.